browserengineering/book/book/http.md

 [chunked]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Transfer-Encoding

-[^te-gzip]: There's also a couple of `Transfer-Encoding`s that
+[^te-gzip]: There are also a couple of `Transfer-Encoding`s that
     compress the data.
-Those aren't commonly used.
+They aren't commonly used.